mpritham/probabilisp/report.md

 #### What works partially

-- The interpreter can take only single lines; having multiline support would be a next step
+- The interpreter can take only single lines; having multi-line support would be a next step

 #### Unimplemented functionality